SoftStocks/Inventory-Management-System/README.md

   <li>Change the default project to <code>SoftStocksGUI</code></li>
   <li>Enter <code>Update-Database</code> into the command line. <i>You can optionally add <code>-Verbose</code> </i></li>
   </ol>

+  <h3>Database population</h3>
+  <p>Data in the database is populated by using a script which extracts table records from CSV files.
+These CSV files are found within <code>CSV data</code> within the SoftStockData project.</p>
+  <p>Each of these CSV files corresponds to a table in the database. <em>Please do not change the name of the files as the script depends on the exact filenames to function!</em></p>
+  <p>To add data to the database, there is a static <code>PopulateDatabase</code> class.
+This class has one public method with no arguments, <code>SetUp()</code>.
+This method serves as a façade, abstracting the backend implementation detail.
+Specifically, <code>Setup()</code> will clear all existing records and then iterate through each CSV file and populate the database using the data stored within it.</p>
+  <p>Currently, there is a bug in which the addition of new records will not reset the identity value.
+This is crucial due to the use of foreign keys in the CSV files.
+This is captured in #40 and #54</p>
 </html>